 None discovered thus far.

-Arthur Frackenpohl’s American Folk Song Suite is based on four songs which utilize the “blue” notes – the flatted third, sixth and seventh degrees of the major scale.
-He’s Gone Away, an Appalachian folk song that originated in Scotland.
+Arthur Frackenpohl’s American Folk Song Suite is based on four songs which utilize the “blue” notes -- the flatted third, sixth and seventh degrees of the major scale.
+He’s Gone Away is an Appalachian folk song that originated in Scotland.
 It tells a tale of parting and loneliness.
 John Henry is a “hammer” song about a powerful, steel-drivin’ man who wins a contest with a steam drill but at the cost of his life.
-Go ‘Way From My Window, a love-lament from the Ozarks, and Mama Don’t Allow, a fast song about all the things mama doesn’t allow, from trombone playin' and bass slappin' to fancy swingin' and two-step dancin'; but which are done anyhow.
+Go ‘Way From My Window, is a love-lament from the Ozarks, and Mama Don’t Allow a fast song about all the things mama doesn’t allow, from trombone playin' and bass slappin' to fancy swingin' and two-step dancin' -- but which are done anyhow.